 Crucially, the Thunder seem to be the only team in the league that has the Nuggets number lately.
 OKC has one 4-1 in their past 5 games against Denver with a +34 point differential.

-The Thunder are fully capable of running over the Pelicans and the Mavericks/Clippers winner and going toe-to-toe with the Denver Nuggets in the Western Conference Final.
-After all, the Thunder are most books third favorite to win the NBA Championship at +1300 odds.
+OKC's sweep of New Orleans sets them up nicely for a series against the banged-up winner of a competitive Mavericks/Clippers series.
+From there, the Thunder are fully capable of going toe-to-toe with the Denver Nuggets or Minnesota Timberwolves in the Western Conference Final.
+After all, the Thunder are most books' third favorite to win the NBA Championship at +1000 odds.
 If you're not betting on Tatum or Jokic, SGA is the best value bet on the NBA Finals MVP board.

 Last 10 NBA Finals MVP Winners